-Learn how to skillfully leverage social media to enhance your work as a realtor.
-See how to build a personal brand for yourself online, create compelling content for social media, and more.
+Skillfully leverage social media to enhance your work as a realtor.
+Learn how to build a personal brand for yourself online, create compelling content for social media, and more.

 - As of 2016, there are 1.2 million national association of realtor members.
 It's a competitive industry, where by standing off from your colleagues is a challenge in itself.
 Whether you're an experienced or new real estate agent, to grow your leads pipeline and sell more homes, you must develop an online marketing strategy comprised of the most effective tactics for social media and customer relationship management, also known as social selling.
 If you don't want to be left behind, you cannot ignore social media or its value that it can potentially offer you to grow your business.